zeuxisoo/php-slim-whoops/README.md

 ## Options

-Opening referenced files with your favorite editor or IDE
+E.g. Opening referenced files with your favorite editor or IDE and so on

 	$app = new App([
 	    'settings' => [